-Comprised of 72 districts and 114 colleges, the California Community Colleges make up the largest higher education system in the nation—providing a gateway to higher education for over 2 million students per year.
-Community Colleges offer associate's degrees, prepare students for transfer to four-year institutions, provide opportunities for lifelong learning, and train the workforce that sustains California’s economy.
+Comprising 73 districts and 116 colleges, the California Community Colleges make up the largest higher education system in the nation—providing a gateway to higher education for over 2.1 million students per year.
+Community colleges offer associate's degrees, prepare students for transfer to four-year institutions, provide opportunities for lifelong learning, and train the workforce that sustains California’s economy.

 The largest system of higher education in the country

-- One in five of all community college students nationwide are enrolled in a California Community College.
+- One in every four community college students nationwide are enrolled in a California Community College.

 - Three out of every ten Californians age 18-24 are currently enrolled in a California Community College.